IN CASE OF EMERGENCY DIAL 911

 The town of Penobscot has a contract with Penobscot [County] Energy Recovery Company (PERC) in Orrington, a waste-to-energy facility accepting municipal solid waste (MSW) for combustion to produce electricity for sale on the grid.
 Through the combustion process, PERC reduces the volume requiring landfill disposal by approximately 90%, thereby preserving precious landfill space.

-• Acceptable with fees: Demolition shingles – $15/square; chair or couch – $10 disassembled; white goods containing freon, such as refrigerators – $10 freon removal fee.
+Acceptable at the transfer station with fees: Demolition shingles – $15/square; chair or couch – $10 disassembled; white goods containing freon, such as refrigerators – $10 freon removal fee.
 (The freon will be removed before they go on the metal pile for recycling.)

 NOT acceptable:

-• Electronic waste, including, without limitation, television sets, radios, computers, computer monitors, and accessories, all determined by PERC.
-If there is a county-level e-waste collection day scheduled, it will be posted on the town website.
+- Electronic waste, including, without limitation, television sets, radios, computers, computer monitors, and accessories, fluorescent light bulbs, lithium batteries, mercury thermostats, and other potentially harmful items classified as *Universal Waste all determined by PERC.
+If there is a county-level e-waste collection day scheduled, it will be posted on the town website as well as the Hancock County Planning Commission page.

 Additional Services with Support from Our Community